Sanghi Temple

 Sanghi Temple, which is said to be the replica of Tirumala temple is located at Sanghi Nagar in Telangana in India, is about 35 km from Hyderabad city.

 The sacred Raja Gopuram, which is very tall, can be seen from several kilometers away.

 The temple is located on the top of Paramanand Giri hill, which attracts a number of devotees.

+The Chief Executive and Administrator of Sanghi Temple is Dr. Prasoon Pootheri.
+He has been in this role since January 20, 2020.

 The temple is managed by Mrs Anita Sanghi of the Sanghi Family.